WorkRoutine/OpenDevice/fs/debugfs/README.md

     Create different size value on debugfs dirent, we can use `echo` or `cat` to read and write this value on device driver.

+  * Debugfs_xvalue.c

+    Create different size value in hex on debugfs dirent, we can use `echo` or `cat` to read or write this value on device driver.

 ## Core function

   * debugfs_create_dir